Originally published on 20th May 2016 Last updated on 2nd July 2019

 “How did they treat hypothyroidism in the old days?

 Better than they do now!

-If you don’t understand why it’s funny, it’s because the medicine widely used now, T4-only meds like Levothyroxine and Synthroid, have a low success rate.
-In Thyroid UK’s study last year, they found that it only provided complete relief of hypothyroid symptoms to just 7% of people.
-How bad is that?
+If you don’t understand why it’s funny, it’s because the thyroid medication mostly prescribed now, T4-only ones such as Levothyroxine and Synthroid, do not help every thyroid patient to return back to good health.
+In Thyroid UK’s survey in 2015, they found that it only provided complete relief of hypothyroid symptoms to just 7% of people.

-Back in the ‘old days’, over 100 hundred years ago, hypothyroidism was treated with a different medicine called Natural Desiccated Thyroid (NDT).
-The success rate was very high, and as such, people these days make the switch from their Levo or Synthroid to NDT and feels LOADS better.
-The problem is that most docs either don’t know about it or think it’s some kind of dangerous, scary drug.
+Back in the ‘old days’, as in over a hundred years ago, the standard hypothyroidism medication was actually Natural Desiccated Thyroid (NDT).
+The success rate was very high, and as such, people these days often make the switch from their T4-only meds to an NDT medication and do much better on it.
+The problem is that most doctors either don’t know about it or do, but don’t want to prescribe it for one of many reasons.

-You can read more on the history of NDT here.
+You can read more on the history of NDT medication here.